gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a persisted second-arc downgraded state that can then loosen further while still remaining memory-bearing, drifting toward clearer independent separation without yet fully crossing into it
 -	a second-arc downgraded state that can then complete into stabilized clearer independent separation, with prior shared organization persisting only as weak transformed background constraint rather than active lower-order organization
 -	and a second-arc weaker relational plateau that can finally tip into clearer independent separation while still preserving prior organization as weakened background constraint
+-	and a second-arc field that can stabilize as independent separation after plateau decay, with prior shared organization preserved only as weak transformed background constraint

 That is highly relevant to the RGPx framing of the prototype.